The Xometry app works best with JavaScript enabled!

 Polypropylene (PP) is a thermoplastic with a semi-crystalline structure.
 It is produced from petroleum products like natural gas through a polymerization process.
 Propylene can be polymerized into polypropylene by making use of chain growth polymerization.
 Once polymerized, the polypropylene is extruded into long filaments which are then processed via a pelletizer, which cuts the filaments into pellets to be processed using standard thermal processing techniques like injection molding.
 Polypropylene is typically produced in two different forms: a homopolymer and a copolymer.
 Homopolymeric polypropylene is the most common grade, whereas copolymeric polypropylene is less common.

-Polypropylene is processed using injection molding, blow molding, extrusion, and CNC machining.
-Polypropylene is widely used for food containers, beverage bottles, fabrics, and chemical process tanks.
+Polypropylene is processed using injection molding, blow molding, extrusion, and CNC machining, which are all processes we can do here at Xometry.
+You can find it being used for food containers, beverage bottles, fabrics, and chemical process tanks.
 Polypropylene has excellent chemical resistance, is inexpensive, and has excellent fatigue strength.
 For more information, see our guide on All About Polypropylene.

 What is HDPE?